-- Excavated material must be stacked such that it will not create a hazard to the Workers in the excavation. - The minimum distance that materials shall be kept from the edge of an excavation is described in the table below.
+- Excavated material must be stacked such that it will not create a hazard to the Workers in the excavation. - The minimum distance that materials shall be kept from the edge of an excavation is described in Table 15.

-Table 17: Minimum Distance for Materials from Edge of Excavation
+Table 15: Minimum Distance for Materials from Edge of Excavation

-AREA MINIMUM DISTANCE REQUIREMENT
+Area Minimum Distance Requirement

 Canada 1 m (3 ft.)

 USA 60 cm (2 ft.)